 If there’s a place to get specific about things, it’s definitely on Instagram.
 There are little features like tags and hashtags or Reels and Stories that you can all use to your advantage when mapping out the type of content you believe will bring you closer to your marketing goals.

 2. Finding the Right Niche Micro-Influencer

-In its own unique way, your products or services fall within their own special category.
+In their own unique way, your products or services fall within their own special category.
 If your brand is food-related, you’ll be able to look for wellness or foodie micro-influencers to partner up with.
-If you’re in the cosmetics industry, however, a foodie-type micro-influencer isn’t going to help you reach your target audience as much as a beauty-type influencer would.
+If you’re in the cosmetics industry, however, a foodie-type micro-influencer isn’t going to help you reach your target audience as much as micro beauty influencers would.

 No matter how unique your brand may be, there are niche accounts out there that will align with what you do.
-After establishing what marketing goals you’d like to achieve, the next port of call is to find micro-influencers that will resonate with your brand the best.
+After establishing what marketing goals you’d like to achieve, the next port of call is to find social media influencers that will resonate with your brand the best.
 The danger in not doing so is that you could potentially reach the wrong people.

 3. Follower and Quality Check

 In some cases, influencers aren’t always as influential as they appear to be.
 There are several online personalities that buy followers or likes, which subsequently minimises their total audience severely.